Trump trains crosshairs on favorite target, again - Amazon

 In a tweet Friday, Trump said Amazon should be charged "MUCH MORE" by the post office because it's "losing many billions of dollars a year" while it makes "Amazon richer."

-Amazon lives and dies by shipping, and increasing rates that it negotiates with the post office, as well as shippers like UPS and FedEx, could certainly do some damage.
+Amazon lives and dies by shipping, and an increase in the rates it pays could certainly do some damage.
+Amazon sends packages via the post office, FedEx, UPS and other services.

 In the seconds after the tweet, shares of Amazon, which had been trading higher before the opening bell, began to fade and went into negative territory.
-The stock remained down almost 1 percent in late trading Friday.
+The stock closed down more than 1 percent Friday.
+Broader markets also slipped.

 Amazon was founded by Jeff Bezos, who also owns The Washington Post.
 The Post, as well as other major media, has been labeled as "fake news" by Trump after reporting unfavorable developments during his campaign and presidency.